iUwej/Java-File-Manager/README.md

-This Project is No longer maintained as better alternatives exists.
+This Project is No longer maintained as better alternatives exist.